-Continue reading to learn some of the most common signs of fake Facebook ads, how to avoid falling for these fake ads and what to do if you have already been scammed by them.
+Continue reading to learn the most common signs of fake Facebook ads, how to avoid falling for them and what to do if you’ve already been scammed.

-There are several ways you can determine whether a Facebook ad is fake to protect yourself from falling victim to common scams.
+There are several ways you can determine whether a Facebook ad is fake and protect yourself from Facebook ad scams.
+Here are some of the main red flags:

 How to avoid falling for fake ads on Facebook